hadou7/thermo-vibration-machining/README.md

 This project models, simulates, and experimentally validates **hybrid machining** techniques combining laser/plasma heating and ultrasonic vibration to enhance performance when cutting aerospace alloys like **Ti-6Al-4V** and **Inconel 718**.

-The goal: reduce tool wear, improve surface finish, and extend machine tool life through thermal and vibrational enhancements.
+The goal: model change in tool wear, improved surface finish, and machine tool life through thermal and vibrational enhancements.

 ---